AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 - If the decision variables display **"No Value"**, this indicates that the CPLEX model could not find a feasible solution.
 - Refer to the [Technical Overview](documentation/Technical_Overview.md) documentation for possible causes and rectifications.

-If the model **sucessfully outputs** decision varables, proceed with the following steps:
+If the model **successfully generates** decision varables, proceed with the following steps:
 1. Go to the "Solution" tab in the output area at the bottom of CPLEX studio.
 2. You will see all the decision variables (e.g., `OFF_1_source1`,`OFF_1_switch1`,`OFF_2_switch1`, etc.).
 3. Copy **all** the decision variables into the text `input_cplex_solution.txt` (generated from Step 1) file.